 Two clusters where each cluster is both the primary cluster for some services and the secondary cluster for other services.

-A Sun Cluster resource group that is configured by the user to make an application highly available on Sun Cluster.
+An Oracle Solaris Cluster resource group that is configured by the user to make an application highly available in an Oracle Solaris Cluster configuration.
 An application resource group can be configured into a protection group to make it disaster tolerant and highly available.

 A cluster that supports data replication between geographically separate nodes within one cluster.
 The maximum distance between nodes is limited.